daihocmo/learn-vietnamese/docs/guide.md

-The structure of this guide is based on [TheMoeWay's Guide](https://learnjapanese.moe/guide/) (TheMoeWay's guide includes the **Preface** part, which tackles many questions about traditional language learning methods so feel free to check it out).
+# Vietnamese Guide

+## 1.1 Why many people "fail" to learn Vietnamese

+This guide is based on [TheMoeWay's Guide](https://learnjapanese.moe/guide/), please visit their website to read the first section.

+## 2.1 How to learn Vietnamese

+You might wanna watch [this video](https://www.youtube.com/watch?v=GRPnQe2FTrY) and [this video](https://youtu.be/y1fF69jiavU?si=3f2CvFzjN-8zxPNP) before reading this whole learning guide.

 Vietnamese has:

 - No conjugation you would need to remember.
 - Lots of loan words from Chinese (if you know some Chinese, you have something to associate your new vocabulary with).
 - The script: Latin-based.

-## 1.1 How to learn Vietnamese

-You might wanna watch [this video](https://www.youtube.com/watch?v=GRPnQe2FTrY) and [this video](https://youtu.be/y1fF69jiavU?si=3f2CvFzjN-8zxPNP) before reading this whole learning guide.

 ### Beginner study process